ClinicalTrials.Veeva

 Description:

-Patients enrolled in the study will receive sevoflurane 6% for induction of general anesthesia followed by rocuronium 0.6 mg/kg to facilitate tracheal intubation.
-In patients allocated to the Cobalt group, the POGO and C\&L classification will be recorded using video laryngoscopy with a Cobalt blade followed by an assessment using the Miller blade.
+In patients allocated to the sequence of NSB first, the POGO and C\&L classification will be recorded using video laryngoscopy with the hyperangulated blade 2 followed by an assessment using the Miller blade 0 or 1.
 Intubation will then be attempted during the second assessment.
 Endotracheal tube size will be selected according to body weight and a guiding stylet will be used.
 If the first attempt at intubation fails, the subsequent attempts will be left at the discretion of the attending anesthesiologist.

 Treatment: